Facebook wants nude photos from Australian users — for a good reason

-Facebook's latest attempt to wipe revenge porn off its platform: asking users to send their own nude photos.
+Facebook's latest attempt to wipe revenge porn off its platform takes an unusual tack: asking users to send in their own nude photos.

-The Australian government's Office of the eSafety Commissioner announced it is joining a pilot program with Facebook to prevent intimate images of users from appearing against their will on the social network's platform.
+The Australian government's Office of the eSafety Commissioner announced it is joining a pilot program with Facebook to prevent intimate images of users from appearing against their will on the world's largest social network.

-The unusual catch: users worried an inappropriate image might appear on Facebook's platforms are asked to send an intimate image via Messenger, a preventive measure designed to flag the images before they're shared.

 According to the eSafety Office, if a Facebook user in Australia is concerned about an intimate image spreading online, they fill out a form, then send the image to themselves using Messenger.

-Once Facebook is notified, they use image-matching technology to prevent anyone from sharing it on their platforms.
+Once Facebook is notified, they use image-matching technology to access and tag the image to prevent anyone from sharing it on their platforms.
+The measure is designed to block users from sharing a photo before it can do harm.

 "This partnership gives Australians a unique opportunity to proactively inoculate themselves from future image-based abuse by coming to our portal and reporting tool," said Julie Inman Grant, Australia's eSafety Commissioner, in a statement.